 Desiccant

 A chemical known as ‘desiccant’ is used in this dehumidifier with the purpose of absorbing and releasing moisture.
-It is a good machine in regards to consistency.
+It is a good machine in regard to consistency.
 Desiccant units tend to avoid power fluctuations, which can reduce the electric bill.

 Thermoelectric